Uncertainty Quantification for Bayesian Optimization: CALIBRATING VIA SIMULATION STUDIES

-\section{Calibrating $C_0$ via simulation studies}
+\section{CALIBRATING $C$ VIA SIMULATION STUDIES}

-To use (\ref{seqR}) and (\ref{seqI}), we need to specify the constant $C$ in Theorem \ref{thm:sequential}, which relies on $C_0$ in Theorem \ref{thm:undersmooth}.
-In this work, we identify $C_0$ by numerical simulations.
-The details are presented in Section \ref{App:simu} of the Supplementary material.
+To construct confidence regions \eqref{CR} and \eqref{seqR}, and confidence intervals \eqref{CI} and \eqref{seqI}, we need to specify the constant $C$.
+An upper bound of the constant $C$ in Theorem \ref{thm:undersmooth} can be obtained by examine the proof of Lemma \ref{thm133} and Theorem \ref{ourthmjasa}.
+However, this theoretical upper bound can be too large for practical use.
+In this work, we consider estimating $C$ via numerical simulation.
+The details are presented in Appendix \ref{App:simu}.
 Here we outline the main conclusions of our simulation studies.

-Our main conclusions are: 1) $C_0 = 1$ is a robust choice for most of the cases; 2) for the cases with Gaussian correlation functions or small $A_0D_\Omega$, choosing $C_0=1$ may lead to very conservative confidence regions.
-We suggest practitioners first consider $C_0 = 1$ to obtain robust confidence regions.
-When users believe that this robust confidence region is too conservative, they can use the value in Table \ref{p1tab} or \ref{p2tab} corresponding to their specific setting, or run similar numerical studies as in Section \ref{App:simu} of the Supplementary material to calibrate their own $C_0$.
+Our main conclusions are: 1) $C = 1$ is a robust choice for most of the cases; 2) for the cases with Gaussian correlation functions or small $A_0D_\Omega$, choosing $C=1$ may lead to very conservative confidence regions.
+We suggest practitioners first consider $C=1$ to obtain robust confidence regions.
+When users believe that this robust confidence region is too conservative, they can use the value in Table \ref{p1tab} or \ref{p2tab} corresponding to their specific setting, or run similar numerical studies as in Appendix \ref{App:simu} to calibrate their own $C$.

-\section{Numerical experiments}
+\section{NUMERICAL EXPERIMENTS}

+In this section, we conduct several numerical studies to compare the performance between the proposed confidence interval $CI_t^{\mathbf{seq}}$ as in \eqref{seqI} and the naive bound of Gaussian process.
+The nominal confidence levels are 95\% for both methods.
+The naive 95\% confidence upper bound, denoted by $CI_G$, is defined as the usual pointwise upper bound of Gaussian process, i.e.,